 To reap the benefits of a high-efficiency heat pump, don’t overlook the upgrades your heating contractor recommends.

 Nothing replaces the expertise of an HVAC professional when it comes to selecting a unit for its energy efficiency ratings.
 However, it’s still helpful to have a general understanding of these terms when you’re buying a new HVAC system.

 When comparing or discussing heating and cooling units with your HVAC installer, they will often mention SEER, which stands for seasonal energy efficiency ratio.
 The higher a unit’s SEER, the more efficient it is.
 Heat pumps may range from a SEER rating of 14 (the minimum U.S. requirement, increasing to 15 in 2023) to the mid-20s for the highest-rated systems.
-A SEER rating of 14 or above is considered high-efficiency.
+A SEER rating of 14 or above is considered high efficiency.

-Annual fuel utilization efficiency (AFUE) applies to heating system efficiency for both fuel-based and electric furnaces.
-The AFUE rating equates to the amount of energy consumed that the unit converts to heat.
-The minimum AFUE standard is 78 percent, with high-efficiency units averaging between 90-97 percent.
+Annual fuel utilization efficiency (AFUE) applies to heating system efficiency for fuel-based and electric furnaces.
+The AFUE rating equates to the energy consumed that the unit converts to heat.
+The minimum AFUE standard is 78 percent, with high-efficiency units averaging 90-97 percent.
 For example, a unit with a 95 AFUE converts 95 percent of the fuel to heat.
 The higher the AFUE rating, the more fuel-efficient the unit and the lower the utility costs.

 The “heating seasonal performance factor” (HSPF) measures a heat pump’s heating process.
 While the minimum requirement is 7.7 for newer units, a high-efficiency system with a rating of 8.2 or greater will offer more efficiency and greater energy savings.

 Energy Star Certification